 Section 5B of the 2003 Act introduces a mandatory reporting duty (Appendix 1) which required health and social care professional and teachers to report known cases of FGM in under 18's which they identify in the course of their professional work to the policy.
 The term teacher includes qualified teachers and those working as a teacher without QTS.
 This duty applied from 31st October 2015 onwards.

-Failure to comply with this duty will result in a procedure under the Trust's disciplinary policy and referral to the Teacher Regulation Agency (TRA).
+Failure to comply with this duty will result in a procedure under the Trust's disciplinary policy and referral to the National College of Teaching and Leadership (NCTL).
 "Known" cases are those where either a girl informs the person that an act of FGM has been carried out on her, or where the person observes physical signs on a girl appearing to show that an act of FGM has been carried out.